Neural operators for solving nonlinear inverse problems: Examples (classics with finite elements)

 In this section, we review two simple inverse problems and how they are solved with Tikhonov regularization with classical finite element operator approximations.

 \begin{example}[The $a$-example] For a given ${\tt f} \in L^2(0,1)$, we consider the differential equation for $\y$:

-where $\x \in H^1(0,1)$ is a parameter.
-The parameter $\x$ is often denoted by $a$ in the literature (see \cite{EngKunNeu89,NeuSch90}), which motivates our name of the example.
+where $\x \in \X:=H^1(0,1)$ is from the image space.
+The parameter $\x$ is often denoted by $a$ in the literature (see \cite{EngKunNeu89,NeuSch90}), which motivates our denomination of the example.
 For this problem, the forward operator is defined as

 We first consider the classical \emph{finite element approach}: Let $\Y_\n$ denote the space of linear splines on a uniform mesh with mesh size $\n^{-1}$, vanishing at the boundary.
 The finite element approximation of \autoref{eq:darcyBVP} is $\y_\n \in \Y_\n$, which satisfies: